rakki194/yipyap/docs/linting.md

 }
 ```

-Remember to:
-- Keep types synchronized across files
-- Make new properties optional when possible
-- Update all related interfaces at once
-- Add appropriate documentation
-- Update tests to cover new properties
+When making changes to types and interfaces, it's important to maintain synchronization across all related files.
+Any new properties should be made optional whenever possible to minimize breaking changes.
+All interfaces that reference the modified types need to be updated together to maintain consistency.
+Proper documentation should be added to explain the purpose and usage of any new properties.
+Finally, test coverage should be expanded to verify the behavior of the new properties and ensure type safety is maintained.

 ## 2. Context Type Errors in Tests